titipata/pubmed_parser/README.md

 dicts_out = pp.parse_pubmed_table('data/medline16n0902.xml.gz', return_xml=False)
 ```

-### Parse MEDLINE NML XML
+### Parse MEDLINE XML

-Medline NML XML has a different XML format than PubMed Open Access.
+MEDLINE XML has a different XML format than PubMed Open Access.
 The structure of XML files can be found in MEDLINE/PubMed DTD [here](https://www.nlm.nih.gov/databases/dtd/).
 You can use the function `parse_medline_xml` to parse that format.
 This function will return list of dictionaries, where each element contains:

-* `pmid` : Pubmed ID
+* `pmid` : PubMed ID
-* `pmc` : Pubmed Central ID
+* `pmc` : PubMed Central ID
 * `doi` : DOI
 * `other_id` : Other IDs found, each separated by `;`
 * `title` : title of the article